 A “poignant, frank, and intimate” (The New York Times) memoir by actress Constance Wu about family, love, sex, shame, trauma, and how she found her voice.

 Growing up in the friendly suburbs of Richmond, Virginia, Constance Wu was often scolded for having big feelings or strong reactions.
 “Good girls don’t make scenes,” people warned her.
-And while she spent most of her childhood suppressing her bold, emotional nature, she found an early outlet in local community theater—it was the one place where big feelings were okay—were good, even.
-Acting became her refuge, her touchstone, and eventually her vocation.
+And while she spent most of her childhood suppressing her bold, emotional nature, she found an early outlet in community theater—it was the one place where big feelings were okay—were good, even.
+Acting became her refuge, and eventually her vocation.
 At eighteen she moved to New York, where she’d spend the next ten years of her life auditioning, waiting tables, and struggling to make rent before her two big breaks: the TV sitcom Fresh Off the Boat and the hit film Crazy Rich Asians.

 About the Author

 Constance Wu is the Golden Globe Award–nominated star of Crazy Rich Asians and Hustlers.
 Her breakthrough role was starring as Jessica Huang in the television comedy Fresh Off the Boat (2015–2020).
 She has been nominated for the Screen Actors Guild award, two Television Critics Association awards, and four Critics Choice awards.
 Time has honored her as one of the 100 Most Influential People of the Year.
 She lives on the east side of Los Angeles with her partner, Ryan Kattner, their daughter, and their pet bunny rabbit, Lida-Rose.